rvarago/rvarago.github.io/_posts/2023-03-29-haskell-little-things-one-of-n.md

 We've shown three examples of local functions defined with `where` clauses.
 I'd say that whether to use it or not depends on the case in hand, as sometimes we might be better off with `let` expressions, lambdas, "fully-fledged" functions, unfolding the logic in-place, etc.

-There's more to `where`, such as manually ascribing it a type (instead of letting GHC infers it) and how that interacts with `ScopedTypeVariables` or maybe shortening the examples with `LambdaCase`, etc. Nevertheless, those are topics for another day.
+There's more to `where` clauses, such as manually ascribing types to functions defined within it (instead of letting GHC infers them) and how that interacts with `ScopedTypeVariables` or maybe shortening the examples with `LambdaCase`, etc. Nevertheless, those are topics for another day.

-> This was the first installment of a series where I intend to talk about features that I may deem "little" yet useful for everyday programming.

 # References